gamingdaddy8/ComplaintIQ/README.md

 App will open in your browser at: http://localhost:8501

-🔮 Future Enhancements
+--- Future Enhancements
-[ ] Integration with WhatsApp Business API.
+ Integration with WhatsApp Business API.

-[ ] Multi-Language Support (Hindi/Regional).
+ Multi-Language Support (Hindi/Regional).

-[ ] Migration to Cloud PostgreSQL for global scaling.
+ Migration to Cloud PostgreSQL for global scaling.

-Developed by Rudresh Gawas Final Year IT Project | 2025
+Developed by Rudresh Gawas  | 2025